anwangari/Python_ETL/README.md

 This notebook showcases API integration and data manipulation using Python and Pandas.
 It also shows the iterative process of building the `data.py` module

 ### 3. `data.py`
-The `data.py` module provides a class `API` that **EXTRACT and TRANSFORM** foreign exchange data from the Alpha Vantage API and returns it as a clean Pandas DataFrame. class `SQLRepo` handles **LOAD** - from the dataframe to a SQL database; and pulling data from the SQL database for further processing/analysis
+The `data.py` module provides a class `API` that **EXTRACT and TRANSFORM** foreign exchange data from the Alpha Vantage API and returns it as a clean Pandas DataFrame. class `SQLRepo` handles **LOAD** - from the dataframe to a SQL database; and pulling data from the SQL database (Data Warehouse) for further processing/analysis